palladius/ricc.rocks/gemini/doc/posts/original-work/technology/zzo-hugo-theme/index.md

 authorImageUrl: "/gallery/riccardo-at-once/pinco-pallino-joe.png"
 #  your image url.
 We use `authorImageUrl` first.
 If not set, we use `authorImage`.
 authorDesc: an average writer # author description
+# 27oct24: Questo da problemi con gemini
-socialOptions: # override params.toml file socialOptions
+# socialOptions: # override params.toml file socialOptions
-  email: ""
+#   email: ""
-  facebook: ""
+#   facebook: ""
+# Note this is SUPER weird, I try to make this work for ALL my thingies so there might be some behavioural clatches in the
+# initial HEADER :) Lets try to keep it small :)
 ---